Gastr Del Sol & David Grubbs

 Grubbs even indulges himself by doing an imitation of Duan Eddy's "twang" in Ursus Arctos Wonderfilis, unsurprisingly producing that atmospheric tone in simple arrangements and dynamic structures that recall the inspirational jams by John Fahey.

-Grubbs recruited by Jim O'Rourke to compose the single 20 Songs Less (Teen Beat, 1993) and the acoustic Crookt Crackt Or Fly (Drag City, 1994).
+Grubbs then recruited Jim O'Rourke for the single 20 Songs Less (Teen Beat, 1993) and the acoustic album Crookt Crackt Or Fly (Drag City, 1994).
 Both are radical works, although of different kinds.
 The latter is, first and foremost, a study of guitar deconstruction.
 The 13-minute Work From Smoke squeezes a pastoral ballad between dissonant flamenco picking and the country-raga fantasy of a drunk John Fahey, which then fades into free-jazz jamming for the subconscious.
 Every Five Miles is an even more abstract stream of consciousness, in which the guitar is consistently plucked at the limit between harmony and noise, the tempo is ever changing, and the tones get harsher and harsher.
 The longest piece, The Wrong Soundings (15 minute), is propelled by hardcore spasms but in between the music is shapeless magma of guitars and percussions.
 The shorter pieces of the album are throwaways, but the longer ones contributed to define a new vision at the border between rock, folk and jazz.

 Grubbs' distinctive style has few precedents in the world of rock music.
 Throughout all his guises he has always shown the good taste to remain true to himself and wise even in the light of the major clashes.
 If anything it makes sense to dust off the rural watercolors of John Fahey, for perhaps the sole reason that they also share in an almost inspirational sense of what is to come of music, a natural propension for free improvisation.

 O'Rourke's environmental dissonances dominate the 17-minute piece of the EP The Harp Factory On Lake Street (Table Of The Elements, 1995), basically divided into three parts: eight minutes of loud and soft excesses for small ensemble that evokes the atmosphere of an expressionist kammerspiel, a melancholy piano-based lullaby a` la Robert Wyatt, a lengthy and disjointed piano solo.
 The intricate chromaticism and the absurd dynamics of this piece further up the ante, pushing the Gastr del Sol project to the border with classical music.
-Le dissonanze ambientali di O'Rourke dominano la piece The Harp Factory On Lake Street (Table Of The Elements, 1995) di diciassette minuti per piccolo ensemble.
-Il cromatismo intricato e la dinamica assurda di questo pezzo aumentano ulteriormente la posta in gioco, portando il progetto ai confini della musica classica.

-On UPGRADE AND AFTERLIFE, Gastr Del Sol's David Grubbs and Jim O'Rourke carry most of the load themselves, in contrast to the more collaborative nature of their earlier albums.
+On Upgrade And Afterlife (Drag City, 1996), Gastr Del Sol's David Grubbs and Jim O'Rourke carry most of the load themselves, in contrast to the more collaborative nature of their earlier albums.
 Although John McEntire and violinist Tony Conrad do make appearances here, Grubbs and O'Rourke are engaged in a continual joust with a bevy of sophisticated found sounds.
 The Sea Incertain is the best example of this cut-and-paste style, blending slow-moving piano figures with the hiss of a low-register clarinet.

 The monotonous guitar tolls of Hello Spiral, which move lazily into a crescendo, are highly musical compared to the long pauses and lean sounds of The Relay.
 To create confusion, Grubbs and O'Rourke throw in simple songs for voice and guitar along the lines of Nick Drake, such as the gorgeous Rebecca Sylvester, whose lengthy guitar repetition makes a strong emotional impact.
-These songs couldn't be more out of place in the overall scenery of UPGRADE AND AFTERLIFE, but the instrumentation works in perfect harmony with alienated tone of the parts.
+These songs couldn't be more out of place in the overall scenery of Upgrade And Afterlife, but the instrumentation works in perfect harmony with alienated tone of the parts.
 The noise becomes luxury furniture, to be arranged with taste in the (sonic) space which is available.

 Grubbs' Banana Cabbage, Potato Lettuce, Onion Orange (Table Of The Elements, 1997) is an avantguarde record along the lines of Loren Mazzacane Connors.
 The album is made of three solo numbers: one for piano, one for electric guitar, and one for acoustic guitar.
 But Grubbs' well-mannered and static style brings to mind the work of Morton Feldman and the meditations of Japanese classical music rather than Mazzacane's experiments.
 Grubbs gives vent to some whims of his own with the last two tracks, Potato Lettuce (twelve minutes) and Onion Orange (sixteen minutes), that skirt Cage-like silence.
 Ideally, this album represents the end of a long journey through the labyrinth of sounds, a journey launched with Squirrel Bait, continued in Bitch Magnet and Bastro, and perfected in Gastr Del Sol.
-Il Banana Cabbage, Potato Lettuce, Onion Orange (Table Of The Elements, 1997) di Grubbs e` un disco d'avanguardia nella tradizione di Loren Mazzacane Connors che contiene tre cicli di assoli, uno per pianoforte, uno per chitarra elettrica, uno per chitarra acustica.
-Ma piu` che a Mazzacane lo stile composto e statico di Grubbs fa pensare alle composizioni di Morton Feldman e alle meditazioni della musica classica giapponese.
-Grubbs si toglie qualche soddisfazione personale soprattutto negli ultimi due, Potato Lettuce (dodici minuti) e Onion Orange (sedici minuti), che rasentano il silenzio Cage-ano.
-Questo disco costituisce idealmente la conclusione di un lungo viaggio nei meandri del suono, un viaggio iniziato negli Squirrel Bait, continuato nei Bitch Magnet e nei Bastro, e perfezionato nei Gastr Del Sol.

 O'Rourke and Grubbs are in top form on Camoufleur (Drag City, 1998), a makeshift meeting of abstract art and pop music, and, in a way, the alter ego of Upgrade And Afterlife.
 Two ballads tower over the album.
 O'Rourke's Mouth Canyon is languid and hypnotic.
 The texture is apparently simple but actually quite complex.
 Grubbs' Blues Subtitled No Sense Of Wonder is a masterpiece of restrained dynamics: piano, noise, organ, cello and trumpet behave like voices of a crowd, then soar together to accompany the human voice, and finally fade out, leaving a plaintive piano to spill out anemic notes.
 There is a sense of apathy and futility that envelops and warps these ballads.